-The salaries associated with in-demand IT jobs are quite high, yet organizations still struggle to find qualified talent in today’s workforce.
+Although the salaries associated with in-demand IT jobs are quite high, organizations still struggle to find qualified talent in today’s workforce.
 Here’s the top 10 most difficult IT jobs to fill in 2017.

 Web Designers use their creativity and coding skills to create full stack websites.
 These technology artists know how to create amazing user experiences with advanced coding.
 Certifications commonly associated with this career are Python, HTML5 and Ruby on Rails.